muratk5n/thirdwave/en/README.md

 could more profitable simply to follow.
 But US errs, and in past few decades errs big.
 The dream machine is generating too much junk, tech direction is relying on stupid people, who flab around wildly try to make up shortcoming with celebrity.
-Recently a few countries started to realize this fact
+I believe more than a few countries started to realize this fact

 ---